KadeTheExploiter/Krypton/Documentation.md

 - Arguments: String `[ string ]`
 - Warnings: Changing the name to something commonly used in experiences such as `Camera` or `Baseplate` might cause the user some trouble when attempting to index the client rig (ex. for scripts.).
 - Description: Renames the client rig to your liking, In some cases it will help with compatibility along other scripts.

-### GetConversionAPI
-- Arguments: Boolean `[ true / false ]`
-- Warning: Will call `return`, which won't run anything past the module if it is not defined as a variable.
-- Returns Enables the Conversion Library to be returned from the module.

 ## Debug Options